serokell/blog-posts/Alex and Happy Part 2/article.md

 ### Parsing negations

-Now, let's make it, so we are able to negate expressions.
+Now, let's make it so we're able to negate expressions.

 This case is pretty simple, just stick this definition in `exp`:

 ```happy